- How and why we collect your Personal Information;

 - We may store, retrieve, access, and transmit your Personal Information in the US or in other countries.

-The safety and security of your information also depends on you.
+The safety and security of your information also depend on you.
 You should maintain good internet security practices.
 Where you have password-protected access to certain parts of the Website or Services, you are responsible for keeping this password confidential.
 You should not share your password with anyone.
 You must prevent unauthorized access to your account and Personal Information by selecting and protecting your password appropriately and limiting access to your computer or device and browser by signing off after you have finished accessing your account.
 If your email account or Facebook account is compromised this could allow access to your account with us if you have given us those details and/or permitted access through those accounts.
 If your email account is compromised it could be used to ask us to reset a password and gain access to your account with us.
-If you think that any of your accounts have been compromised you should change your account credentials with us, and in particular make sure any compromised account does not allow access to your account with us.
+If you think that any of your accounts have been compromised you should change your account credentials with us, and in particular, make sure any compromised account does not allow access to your account with us.
 The information you share in public areas may be viewed by other users.
 We’ll never email you to ask for your password or other account login information.
 If you receive such an email, please send it to us so we can investigate.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we do use security measures designed to protect your Personal Information, we cannot guarantee the security of your Personal Information transmitted to us or which we obtain.
 Any transmission of Personal Information is at your own risk.
-Unauthorized entry or use, hardware or software failure, and other factors, may compromise the security of user information at any time.
+Unauthorized entry or use, hardware or software failure, and other factors may compromise the security of user information at any time.
 We are not responsible for circumvention of any privacy settings or security measures contained on the Website or used with our Services.

 We will keep your Personal Information for as long as your account is active, or as long as you are a registered customer or user of our Services or for as long as we have another business purpose to do so and, thereafter, for no longer than is required or permitted by law, or our records retention policy, reasonably necessary for internal reporting and reconciliation purposes, or to provide you with feedback or information you might request.
 This period of retention is subject to our review and alteration.